Aritra101/Photo-Studio/README.md

 - **Image Display**: The application presents photos in a grid or list format, allowing users to browse through their images with ease.
 Tapping on an image displays a larger view of the photo, enabling users to see the details more clearly.

-- **Image Management**: Users can perform basic photo management operations such as adding new photos, deleting unwanted photos, and organizing photos into albums or folders.

 ## Prerequisites

-- Android SDK with minimum API level XX (update with the appropriate API level)
+- Android SDK
-- Android Studio XX (update with the appropriate version)
+- Android Studio

 ## Getting Started